StarwarsUniverse89/pr-pilot/docs/README.md

 # PR Pilot Documentation

+This directory contains the user documentation and the code documentation.

+## User Documentation
-This repository hosts the offical PR Pilot documentation.
-It uses the [Sphinx Material theme](https://bashtage.github.io/sphinx-material/).
+The user documentation is a Sphinx project and uses the [Sphinx Material theme](https://bashtage.github.io/sphinx-material/).
+All content is stored in [source](./source).

+## Code Documentation
+Code documentation is separate from the user documentation and maintained in the [code](./code) directory as Markdown files.